fedecalendino/pysub-parser/README.md

 subtitles = parse('./files/space-jam.srt')

 for subtitle in subtitles:
-    print(f'{subtitle.index} > {subtitle.text}')
+    print(subtitle)
 ```

 Output:
 ```
-1 > [BALL BOUNCING]
+0 > [BALL BOUNCING]
-2 > Michael?
+1 > Michael?
-3 > What are you doing out here, son?
+2 > What are you doing out here, son?
 It's after midnight.
-4 > MICHAEL: Couldn't sleep, Pops.
+3 > MICHAEL: Couldn't sleep, Pops.
-5 > Well, neither can we, with all that noise you're making.
+4 > Well, neither can we, with all that noise you're making.
-6 > Come on, let's go inside.
+5 > Come on, let's go inside.
-7 > Just one more shot?
+6 > Just one more shot?
+7 > [CHUCKLES]
+8 > All right.
+Just one.
+9 > Yeah.
 ```

 ___